Skip to main content

 warning

-DynamoDB-based locking is deprecated and will be removed in a future minor version
+DynamoDB-based locking is deprecated and will be removed in a future release

 The template automatically creates the appropriate locking mechanism based on your state_locking_mechanism setting.
 Both options provide the same level of state protection and concurrent access prevention.